rocky-linux/documentation/docs/books/learning_ansible/06-large-scale-infrastructure.md

 The advent of the cloud has changed the traditional methods a bit.
 The VM is configured at deployment.
 If its configuration is no longer compliant, it is destroyed and replaced by a new one.

-The organization of the configuration management system presented in this chapter will respond to these two ways of consuming IT: "one-shot" use or regular "re-configuration" of a fleet.
+The organization of the configuration management system presented in this chapter will respond to these two ways of consuming IT: "one-shot" use or regular "re-configuration" of a pool of servers.

-However, be careful: using Ansible to ensure park compliance requires changing work habits.
+However, be careful: using Ansible to ensure a pool of servers compliance requires changing work habits.
 It is no longer possible to manually modify the configuration of a service manager without seeing these modifications overwritten the next time Ansible is run.

 !!!
 Note